gorenburg/ng-i18n-tools/readme.md

 # ng-i18n-tools

-Working with Angular translations might be a pain especially with syncing locales & managing the files in general.
-Each locale might be a huge file with hundreds (or thousands?) of locale strings.
-This library is trying to help developers and translators to manage the locales with ease with 3 simple tools: [sync](#sync), [split](#split), [merge](#merge).
+Working with Angular internationalization translations might be a pain especially with syncing locales & managing the files in general.
+Each locale might be a huge file with hundreds (or thousands?) of locale strings. ng-i18n-tools library is trying to help developers and translators to manage the locales with ease with 3 simple tools: [sync](#sync), [split](#split), [merge](#merge).

-**This tool currently supports only `json` translations format and there are no plans of supporting other types of files.**
+**This tool currently supports only `json` translation files format and there are no plans of supporting other types of files.**

 ## Compatibility